jwnukoski/docker-drupal/README.md

 - Put your SSL certs in .nginx/certs.
 The will be mounted to /etc/nginx/certs.
 Update the file name in ./nginx/nginx.conf in ssl_certfiticate and ssl_certificate_key.
 Make sure to prepend your file paths with 'certs/'.

+## Running Drush
+You cannot use Drush directly from your local machine, due to how Docker container networks work.
+The PHP-FPM dockerfile is already setup to install composer and the latest drush.
+To access it you can run: `docker container ls`, look for your related container id for php-fpm, and then run `docker exec -it [DockerPhpFpmContainerId] sh`.
+From there you should be able to execute drush in the /var/www folder.
+This works, because this container has access to both your SQL container, and your Drupal src folder.

 ## Notes:
 - Never commit actual database credentials to the docker-compose.yml file.
 By default this file is in the .gitignore directory to prevent you from doing this.